medic/cht-docs/content/en/apps/examples/ebs.md

 ## Problem Being Addressed

 Patient reporting through traditional primary health care channels is not well suited for detecting rapidly spreading outbreaks at a community scale.
-Timely detection of outbreaks and important public health events can be delayed or missed when relying on individual patient indicators.
+Timely detection of outbreaks and important public health events can be delayed or missed when relying on individual patient data and traditional health management information systems.

 ## Solution Overview

 Event Based Surveillance with the CHT offers opportunities for rapid deployment and measurable community impact for reportable diseases, including COVID-19.
-Through more timely event data reporting and analysis, the CHT provides early indicators of emerging issues to community health managers.
+Through more timely event data reporting and analysis, the CHT provides early indicators of emerging issues to community health workers across the health system.
 The CHT solution offers:

 * Tiered reporting, verification, and escalation process, which can improve speed and quality of data
 * Signal data that can be mapped for data-driven decision-making